istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 ### Configure a specific service with its own waypoint

-Deploy a waypoint called `reviews-waypoint` for the `reviews` service:
+Deploy a waypoint called `reviews-svc-waypoint` for the `reviews` service:

 {{< text bash >}}
 $ istioctl x waypoint apply -n default --name reviews-svc-waypoint